SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/device-certificates.md

 commonName                      = Common Name emailAddress                    = Email Address

 # A default value for each field can be set by adding an extra line with field name and postfix "_default".
-For example: countryName_default = PL.
-If you add this line here, then leaving country name empty during certificate creation will result in the value 'PL' being used.
+For example: "countryName_default = PL".
+If you add this line here, then leaving country name empty during certificate creation will result in the value "PL" being used.
 If the default value was specified there, but during certificate creation you do not want to use this value, then instead use "." as the value.
 It will leave the value empty and not use the default.

 # default extensions for the CA certificate.
 [ v3_ca ]